red-scorp/RP2040-ProMini/README.md

 - SWD debugging pins on the side connector
 - LDO-based 3.3V power supply with a maximum 16V input
 - Supports both SOIC and WSON flash packages
-- Flat back side enables use as a subassembly
+- Flat back side enables use as a sub-assembly
+- Two cut points to reduce power consumption of unused components

 CAM files, as well as the BOM and CPL files for JLCPCB, are available.

 ## Version History

-### v1.0
+### v1.0b1

-Initial release
+Initial release for testing

 ## Links